W3SRotterdam/GCS/README.md

 installation instructions below.

 #### Query text
-Allow to show the search term for which the current results are shown.
+Allows to show the search term for which the current results are shown.
 Insert the following snippet.

 ```
 <div class="gcs gcs_searchquery"></div>
 ```

 #### Search timing
-Shows how long the search query took by inserting the following snippet.
+Show the search duration by inserting the following snippet.

 ```
 <div class="gcs gcs_timing"></div>